flock-community/zod-endpoints/readme.md

 ## Getting started
-This first step is to define a router by making use of the [zod-router dsl](./lib/router.ts).
+First step is to define a router by making use of the [zod-router dsl](./lib/router.ts).
 Below you can find an example of a simple router.
-This example contains two endpoints to get and creat a project.
+This example contains two endpoints to get and create a project.

 ### Route
 ````ts